emoryjianghang/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 ### Why do you need non-linear activation functions?

 - If we removed the activation function from our algorithm that can be called linear activation function.
-- Linear activation function will output linear activations
+- Linear activation function will output linear activations (identity layer function) `g(z) = z`
-  - Whatever hidden layers you add, the activation will be always linear like logistic regression (So its useless in a lot of complex problems)
+  - Whatever hidden layers you add, the activation will be always linear like logistic regression (So its useless in a lot of complex problems).
+In other words, Non-linear Acitvation functions make the depth of neural networks matter/important to explore features.
 - You might use linear activation function in one place - in the output layer if the output is real numbers (regression problem).
 But even in this case if the output value is non-negative you could use RELU instead.

 ### Derivatives of activation functions